danbev/learning-ai/notes/llama.md

 And `inp_pos` is a tensor of i32 with the size of `n_tokens` which is 512 and these are the positional encoding values.

-Next we have the KQ_mask:
+Next we have the `KQ_mask`:
 ```c++
         // KQ_mask (mask for 1 head, it will be broadcasted to all heads)
         struct ggml_tensor * KQ_mask = build_inp_KQ_mask();
 ```
-So this is about the Key and Query masking, which is there to prevenet the model from considering tokens in the future which can happen during training.
+So this is about the Key and Query masking, which is there to prevent the model from considering tokens in the future which can happen during training.

 ```